SirGandal/DinosaursIsland/README.md

 This is the final project for the Computer Software Engineering Bachelor's Degree of the Polytechnic University of Milan for the academic year 2010/2011.

-Authors:
-Sergio Andaloro
-Gioele Antoci
+Authors: Sergio Andaloro and Gioele Antoci